My name is Jared Gulian, and I’m still not entirely sure how I ended up living in paradise.

 If you like what you read, please leave a comment.
 They make my day and let me know people are out there, enjoying my stories.

 You’re guaranteed to get a response if you tweet me.
-I do my best to answer emails and Facebook messages, but I can’t always keep up!
+I do my best to answer emails and Facebook messages, but I can’t respond to everything I receive.
+Apologies.

 - Facebook: MoonOverMartinborough